pin-xyz/take-home/README.md

 1. Disable the Create button while the data is being submitted and handled by the server
 1. Show a javascript `alert` once the note has been processed successfully
 > Hint 1: this will likely involve using a React `useEffect`

 > Hint 2: it may be helpful to return a non-null value from the `action` and make sure the `useFetcher` is typed correctly (e.g. `useFetcher<...>()`)

-## Pairing Questions
+## Interview

-There are a few other features we'd like to implement during our pairing session together.
+### Pairing Questions

-1. Implement the ability to delete notes
+In the interview, your interviewer will ask you to discuss your solution for the above points.
+After that, you'll be given a few other features to implement in the code while explaining your solution to the interviewer.

-1. Validate the users input.
-The title and body fields cannot be empty.
-Show an error in the `New Note` form and prevent the user from submitting the form.
+If you have Visual Studio Code installed on your machine, please add the [LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension so your interviewer and you can collaborate on the code.
+If not, you can access LiveShare using your browser with a link your interviewer will provide.

-Things we'll talk through:
+### Algorithm Question

-* How can we make this application more production ready?
+If there is time afterwards, your interviewer will walkthrough a basic algorithm problem (imagine Leetcode easy-medium) and chat about solutions.

 ## Questions?